 Bikes, cheese, canals and, of course, tulips.
 Introduced to the north-western part of Europe in the early 16th century, tulips are strongly connected to The Netherlands, reportedly since the Dutch Golden Age (17th century).
 Back then, they became an important part of the Dutch culture including famous paintings now exhibited in the Rijksmuseum.
 The tulip bulbs rapidly become valuable up to worth a whole house until a huge crash during the so-called Tulip Mania in February 1637.
 Since then, the professional cultivation of tulips made the Netherlands known as the world’s largest exporter of flowers.
 Today, the Dutch people and travelers from all over the world enjoy the tulip season that lasts, as a guide, from the end of March to mid-May, depending on weather conditions, of course.
 But even if you miss the peak season period of the tulips, the crocus season at the end of March followed by hyacinths in mid-April is not less colorful.
 We collected the best moments of our day in Keukenhof in our latest YouTube video:

-The west European country is The Netherlands is known for its cheese, their biking people, and of course, their tulip and flower fields.
-Additional to the Dutch capital, the German neighbor offers a variety of exciting cities and islands on the west coast of mainland Europe.
-In our Gay Travel Guides for Holland/ The Netherlands, we have collected some of the most wonderful trips we made so far, for example to Utrecht, Rotterdam, Den Hague, and the Dutch island Vlieland.
-Enjoy our Holland seen through a couple of men’s eyes!
+The west European country The Netherlands is known for its cheese, biks, and of course, its tulip and flower fields.
+Additional to the Dutch capital, the German neighbor offers a variety of exciting cities and islands on the west coast of Europe.
+Read all about Groningen, Amsterdam, Utrecht, Rotterdam, Den Hague, and the Dutch island Vlieland.

-Tips & Info Keukenhof: Plan your day in the Garden of Europe
+Plan your day: Tips for the Garden of Europe